Soviet-sonic/WinLocker/README.md

 A primitive WinLocker virus
 you can troll your friends!
+If you english-speaking, you need to translate, and compile the python file!